jcampbell57/odin-calculator/README.md

 ## Project info

-This is a fully functional calculator with basic arithmetic operations that can be controlled with mouse or keyboard.
+A fully functional calculator with basic arithmetic operations that can be controlled with mouse or keyboard.
 This is the capstone project of [The Odin Project's Foundations course](https://www.theodinproject.com/paths/foundations/courses/foundations).

 Project description can be found [here](https://www.theodinproject.com/lessons/foundations-calculator).